Matt Deakin

 Matt Deakin (born May 20, 1980) is an American competition rower, Olympic champion and world champion.

 Deakin was born in San Francisco, California.
-He won a gold medal in coxed eights at the 2004 Summer Olympics, as a member of the American team.
+He won a gold medal in the men's eight at the 2004 Summer Olympics, as a member of the American team.
 The time 5:19.85 was a new world record.
 He is a graduate of the University of Washington and a member of the New York Athletic Club Hall of Fame.